Install Coral TPU on the Host

 Driver Installation

-- Builds the Coral TPU driver packages.
+• Clones the Coral TPU driver source from:

 4